decentralized-identity/trustdidweb-v03/spec/specification.md

 the following steps on each of the [[ref: log entries]] in the order they appear in the file, applying the [[ref: parameters]] set from the current and previous entries.
-As noted in the [DID Log File](#the-did-log-file) section, [[ref: log entries]] are each a JSON object with the following items:
+As noted in the [DID Log File](#the-did-log-file) section, [[ref: log entries]] are each a JSON object with the following properties:

    1. `versionId`
    2. `versionTime`